These blends are chlorine free substitutes (ODP = 0) for R22 as well as for R502 in medium and low temperature ranges.

-A feature of all three ingredients is the very low isentropic compression exponent which results in a similar, with even a tendency to be lower, discharge gas temperature to R502 (R404A/R502 – comparison of discharge gas temperatures of a semi-hermetic compressor).
+A feature of all ingredients is the very low isentropic compression exponent which results in a similar, with even a tendency to be lower, discharge gas temperature to R502 (Comparison of discharge gas temperatures).
 The efficient application of single stage compressors with low evaporating temperatures is therefore guaranteed.

 R507A is a binary substance combination which even gives an azeotropic characteristic over a relatively wide range.
 The conditions therefore tend to be even better.

-The performance (Comparison of performance data of a semi-hermetic compressor) gives hardly any difference between the various substances and ist very similar to R502.
+The performance (Comparison of performance data) gives hardly any difference between the various substances and ist very similar to R502.
 This also explains the high market penetration of these refrigerants.
 With regard to the thermodynamic properties, they are particularly suitable for commercial medium and low temperature systems.